Product Management Organization Structure: Which One to Choose?

-A cross-functional type of organizational structure in management implies having a product manager that leads a small team (it may consist of developers, designers, and analysts) that works on some specific functional areas within the product.
+A cross-functional type of organizational structure in management implies having a product manager who leads a small team (it may consist of developers, designers, and analysts) that works on some specific functional areas within the product.

-The main distinctive characteristic of this model is the autonomy that the team gets: they don’t have to ask any executive stakeholder or general manager for approval to push new features out to market.
+The main distinctive characteristic of this model is the autonomy that the team gets: they don't have to ask any executive stakeholder or general manager for approval to push new features out to the market.